THTR&FLM 3PC3 COMMUNITY OUTREACH

 - Topics and Readings

 This course will lead students through the process of working with community organizations to create dramatic performances based on grassroots perceptions and concerns.
-To give students real-world experience of this process, we will work in collaboration with the Student Success Centre, gathering stories and images from fellow McMaster students about their vision of success and what they have learned about success through the course of their university career.
-The material will then be used as a basis for proposing scenes for the 2017 version of IRIS, the Welcome Week play that is seen by most incoming first year students.
-These proposals will
+Working in collaboration with the First Year Transition Program of the Student Success Centre and McMaster Residence Life, students will gather stories and images from fellow McMaster students.
+The material will then be used as a basis for proposing scenes for the 2015 version of IRIS, the Welcome Week play that is seen by most incoming first year students.

 Textbooks, Materials & Fees: